CTConqueror/FF1PR-AP-MapTracker/README.md

-# FF1PR Pack for PopTracker
+# Final Fantasy Pixel Remaster Pack for PopTracker

-This a template tracker package for PopTracker.

-Includes examples for AP and SNES memory autotracking and beginner-friendly explanations in the pack.
+This a PopTracker package for the Final Fantasy Pixel Remaster Archipelago randomizer.
+It includes map tracking and supports AP auto-tracking.

 ## Installation